alessandraburckhalter/fetchMate/README.md

 ### 5.
 <br>
 <br>
-Parently is also deployed on Heroku.
+fetchMate is also deployed on Heroku.
 You can see a demo by clicking [HERE](https://).
 <br>
 <br>